MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/chromium-devtools-protocol.md

     ```

 1. Save the `.html` file with the filename `geolocater.html`.
+1. Open Microsoft Edge.
-1. Open Microsoft Edge > open the `geolocater.html` file.
+1. Open the `geolocater.html` file.
 1. To display your latitude and longitude coordinates, choose the **Display Location** button.
 To verify and compare your geolocation, copy and paste your coordinates in [https://www.bing.com/maps][BingMaps].

     :::image type="complex" source="./media/geolocater-browser.png" alt-text="Display the geolocation coordinates of the user in Microsoft Edge" lightbox="./media/geolocater-browser.png":::